easybuilders/easybuild/docs/Manipulating_dependencies.rst

 (see :ref:`dependency_specs`).

-Using the ``--minimal-toolchains`` configuration option, you can instruct EasyBuild to consider subtoolchains as well for dependencies.
+Using the ``--minimal-toolchains`` configuration option, you can instruct EasyBuild to consider subtoolchains for dependencies in the reverse order (from the bottom of the toolchain hierarchy to the top).
 This can be useful to refrain from having to frequently hardcode specific toolchains in order to avoid having the same dependency version installed with multiple toolchains that are compatible with each other.
-Although hardcoding toolchain for dependencies will work fine, it severly limits the power of other EasyBuild features, like ``--try-toolchain`` for example.
+Although hardcoding the toolchain for dependencies will work fine, it severely limits the power of other EasyBuild features, like ``--try-toolchain`` for example.

 When instructed to use minimal toolchains, EasyBuild will check whether an easyconfig file is available (in the robot search path, see :ref:`robot_search_path`) for that dependency using the different subtoolchains of the toolchain